Raphaëlle Branche

-Raphaëlle Branche (born 1972) is a French historian, professor of modern history at Paris Nanterre University.
+Raphaëlle Branche (born July 14, 1972) is a French historian, professor of modern history at Paris Nanterre University.
 She is an expert on torture in the Algerian War, and more broadly on colonial violence and colonial wars.
+She is a professor of contemporary history in the University of Paris and has been since the 2019 academic year.

 Life

 In 2001 Branche published her doctoral thesis, La torture et l'armée pendant la Guerre d'Algérie.
 In 2014 Branche became professor at the University of Rouen.
 In 2019 she became professor at Paris Nanterre University.